Learn basic HTML formatting you can use to format content in your posts and pages …

 - i :

-<em></em>Use this button to add italics to your text.
+<em></em>Use this button to italicize text your highlighted text.

-<a href="http://example.com"></a>choose this menu button to add a hyperlink to any selected text.
+<a href="http://example.com"></a>Clicking this button lets you add a hyperlink to your selected text.

 - b-quote –

-<ol></ol>This HTML tag is used to insert a numbered list.
-Items in an ordered list are normally numbered (just like the list you are seeing right now!).
-Note: use this HTML tag with the
+<ol></ol>Click this button to turn selected content into a numbered list.
+Items in an ordered list are normally numbered (like this list).
+Note: Like bullet lists, use this tag with the

-<li>tag (see below) in order for bullet lists to display correctly.
+<li>tag (see below) to display numbered lists correctly.

-<li></li>This HTML tag is used to insert or turn your selected text into a list item.
+<li></li>Select this button to turn your selected text into a list item.
 (This tag should be used in conjunction with the

-<code></code>Click this menu button to display code (like html formatting tags) in your text.
-If you don’t use these tags to surround the code you want to display, WordPress will convert your tags and you will get errors (e.g. broken text).
-Note: any content inserted within the
+<code></code>Use this button to highlight your selected text as code.
+If you don’t use these tags when displaying code, WordPress will convert your tags into its actual code and you may get errors like broken or missing text).
+Note: the content enclosed within the

 Useful Tips About Using HTML Formatting In WordPress